-The conference and bed & breakfast business has shown strong signs of recovery since restarting in August 2021.
-However, the broader hospitality market still faces considerable uncertainty due to changes in consumer habits caused by the pandemic, possible further Covid-19 disruption, and changes to the competitive landscape.
-Ongoing pressures in the labour market due to impacts from the pandemic, inflation and Brexit, continue to challenge this area of the College's operations.
-The College will continue to invest resources to support the continued rebuilding of the conference business.
+The conference and bed & breakfast business has now recovered to deliver revenue higher than pre-pandemic levels in nominal terms and approximately the same in real terms.
+However, the impact of inflation has resulted in lower profitability of the business in both nominal and real terms compared to pre-pandemic.
+A highly competitive market and ongoing pressures in the labour market due to impacts from inflation and Brexit continue to challenge this area of the College's operations.
+The College will continue to invest resources and make changes to its operating model in order to maximise the return from the conference business.